EDemerzel/create-wsl2-vivo-dev-env/readme.md

 - kubectl: A command-line tool for controlling Kubernetes clusters.
 - Python 3.8: A programming language that lets you work quickly and integrate systems more effectively.
 - Pip3: A package installer for Python.
-- docker-compose (via Pip3): A tool for defining and running multi-container Docker applications.
+- docker-compose: A tool for defining and running multi-container Docker applications.
 - Git 2.17 (git-all): A free and open-source distributed version control system.
 - OpenJDK 11 (JDK and JRE): An open-source implementation of the Java Platform, Standard Edition.
 - Maven 3.6: A software project management and comprehension tool.
 - Tomcat 9: An open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket technologies.
-- Solr 8.6.3: An open-source enterprise-search platform from the Apache Lucene project.
+- Solr 8.11.2: An open-source enterprise-search platform from the Apache Lucene project.
+(With Log4J 2.17.1)
 - smtp4dev: A dummy SMTP server for Windows, Linux, Mac OS-X, and Docker.
 - MariaDB 10.5: A community-developed fork of the MySQL relational database management system.
 - OpenBSD SSH Server: A free version of the SSH connectivity tools.